rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/_index.md

 When you update an RKE template, you are creating a revision of the existing template.
 Clusters that were created with an older version of the template can be updated to match the new revision.

 You can't edit individual revisions.
-However, if you want to prevent a revision from being used to create a new cluster, you can [disable it.](#disabling-a-template-revision)
+Since you can't edit individual revisions of a template, in order to prevent a revision from being used, you can [disable it.](#disabling-a-template-revision)

 New template revisions can be created without affecting clusters already using a revision of the template.